 ARTICLE VI OFFICERS

-Section 3.
-Succession.
-Directors who have at any time served a minimum of one year on the Board of Directors will be eligible to run for an officer position.
+Directors who have at any time served on the Board of Directors will be eligible to run for an officer position.
 Upon the expiration of his or her two year term, the president shall not be eligible for re-election for a consecutive term.
-The individual elected to the position of vice-president at the time of the expiration of the president’s two year term shall succeed to president; and the president shall succeed to immediate past president, to serve a one year term of office.
-The immediate past-president may serve on the Board of Directors and shall also be eligible for election as an officer upon the expiration of his or her one-year term.
+The individual elected to the position of vice-president at the time of the expiration of the president’s two year term shall succeed to president; and the president shall succeed to immediate past president, to serve a two year term of office.
+The immediate past-president may serve on the Board of Directors and shall also be eligible for election as an officer upon the expiration of his or her term.

 ARTICLE VII BOARD OF DIRECTORS